Extraltodeus/Conditioning-token-experiments-for-ComfyUI/README.md

 ---

-I don't think that this can be used as an attack vector since the meaning tends to get quite lost but maybe the arrangement of tokens or a not-so-far alternative prompt could bypass some filters.
-I do not recommand such use of course.
+I don't think that this can be used as an attack vector since the meaning tends to get quite lost but maybe the arrangement of tokens or a not-so-far alternative prompt could be used as such.
+I do not recommand it of course.

-Really just wondering about what is the possible extend of such concept.
+Really just wondering about what is the possible extend of this concept.